bra1nDump/ai-task-vscode/docs/logs.md

 It has many abstractions already, but whats more important it has 2 really strong vscode super experts + open source experts.
 Approach - take this one feature - range updater out of the repo.
-Later suggest factoring this out into its own package, and factor out other abstractions that are needed by both birds and cursorless.
+Later suggest factoring this out into its own package, and factor out other abstractions that are needed by both ai-task and cursorless.
 Cursorless is a good name actually - it can be cursorless-voice and simply cursorless - the llm way of editing your codebase.
 Voice / precise mode will deal with referencing tokens / Create a separate project within the cursorless organization